|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 32nd Fighter Squadron (P-38) January 10, 1945 - October 15, 1946

 28th Fighter Squadron, 25 September 1945-15 October 1946

 30th Fighter Squadron, 25 September 1945-15 October 1946

-Deactivated on January 1, 1950, the base was turned over to the US Army.
-The Air Force continued to use the area for joint training exercises during the 1950s and by December 1961 all US Air Force flight operations in Panama relocated to Howard.
+Deactivated on January 1, 1950, the base was turned over to the U. S. Army but the U. S. Air Force (USAF) continued to use the area for joint training exercises during the 1950s and by December 1961 all USAF flight operations in Panama relocated to Howard.

-On October 1, 1963 the Air Force officially reclaimed Howard from the Army and the base played a central role in US military operations in Latin America ever since, largely due to its 8500' runway and its status as the only jet capable American air field south of the Rio Grande.
+On October 1, 1963 the Air Force officially reclaimed Howard from the Army and became known as Howard Air Force Base or Howard AFB and played a central role in U. S. military operations in Latin America ever since, largely due to its 8,500' runway and its status as the only jet capable American air base south of the Rio Grande.

-Closed November 1, 1999 and turned over to the Panamanian government.
-Developed into commercial real estate, known as "Panama Pacifico".
+Portions of the former airfield area were developed into commercial real estate, known as "Panama Pacifico".
 Much of the base is today used to house call centers for technology companies, including Dell Computer.